hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > As proof this office is bestowed for gain,
 >
-> A child for once this honour did obtain.
+> A child for once this honour did obtain[^222].

->
+[^222]: A little girl of twelve or thirteen years of age was appointed to the office of lady patroness at one of these balls.

 > Bel.
 These selfish wights it is plain now to perceive,
 >
 > Entirely live by those whom they deceive;